Frequently Asked Questions

 Q: What do I need to do when I get to the event?

-Once you arrive at the event you will need to visit the registration tent to register your team, collect maps, instructions, race card, bibs and goodies bag.
+Once you arrive at the event you will need to visit the registration tent knowing your Race Number (provided to all participants on the Thursday prior to the event) and Team Name (when you registered).
+If you didn't receive this information, check the Latest News section of the website to get this information before the arriving at the event.
+With this information in hand at the registration tent, you will collect your team race bag which provides you with your map, instructions, timing chip, wrist band and race bibs.
 You then have time to plan and prepare yourself for the race.
-Just before race start time, a briefing will be given on any information that competitors will require to complete the course.
+Just before race start time, a race briefing will be given on any information that competitors will require to complete the course.
 The teams are then called to the starting line and READY, SET, GO!!!

 Q: Is there car parking close to the start/finish point of an event?